My Verizon Wireless

 You're "roaming" whenever your wireless device connects to a network outside your Coverage Area or connects to another carrier’s network, which could happen even within your Coverage Area.
 There may be higher rates or extra charges (including charges for long distance, tolls or calls that don't connect), and your data service may be limited or slowed when roaming.

-How can I prevent unintended charges on my bill?
+How can I prevent unintended charges on my bill or block spam calls?

 How and when can I dispute charges?